andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 But a ton of fun.

 And I'll never regret taking that blind pirouette into the unknown.
-The Latin for "why not" is curnon, perhaps I should rename this site Curnonthoys.io.

 I've been agonizing how to end this essay but maybe it's not the end.
 Maybe this